Rohitku10/healing-touch/README.md

 - **Talking Therapy**
   Find out if you are someone who can benefit from talking therapy and go through our provided articles and videos about talking therapy to help manage depression, anxiety, and stress.
 - **Consult A Doctor**
-  Sukoon provides you with a list of experienced professionals that you can contact if you want to take the next step in handling your stress.
+  Healing Touch provides you with a list of experienced professionals that you can contact if you want to take the next step in handling your stress.

 ## 🚀  Get Started <a name = "getStarted"></a>
 Every contribution counts.
 1. Ensure that you have Git installed and working properly.
 2. Fork the repo by clicking on 'Fork' above.
 3. Clone the project by running git clone <forked_project_url>.
-4. Confused about where to start?
-Check out [good-first-issue](https://github.com/Susmita-Dey/Sukoon/labels/good%20first%20issue).
+4. Confused about where to start? locally setup and find out what you can add.
 5. Make a separate branch with the issue name ex. issue#485.
 6. You are good to go.
 Change the code and we will be waiting for your exciting PRs.

-For contributing guidelines and standards, visit [contributing.md](https://github.com/Susmita-Dey/Sukoon/blob/main/CONTRIBUTING.md).
+For contributing guidelines and standards, visit [contributing.md](https://github.com/shivamm-verma/healing-touch/blob/main/CONTRIBUTING.md).

 ## Our Logo <a name = "logo"></a>
 <img src="./logo.png" width=140px height=110px alt="logo">